Behavioural archetypes instead of personas

 How we designed behavioural archetypes?

-We recently created behavioural archetypes for one of our clients’ customer centricity strategy.
+We recently created behavioural archetypes for one of our clients’ customer-centricity strategy.
 To obtain the relevant data we first designed a general customer satisfaction survey that we positioned on the checkout page of our client’s website and generated over 2000 responses.
 We used this opportunity not only to understand the customers better but also to create a pool of participants for further research activities.

 It’s important to identify patterns of customer behaviours but also to see how they evolve throughout each individual journey.
-For this purpose we designed a diary study to track the customer experiences over time and after the purchasing.
-This was helpful to determine customers’ actions at each steps of the journey.
+For this purpose, we designed a diary study to track the customer experiences over time and after the purchasing.
+This was helpful to determine customers’ actions at each step of the journey.
 However, the deeper motivations driving their decision making are best identified with a follow-up interview.
 After we had the knowledge from the diary-study about what happened, we could build on it with a phone interview clarifying why they acted the way they did as well as learn more about their personality.
 This helps us to then define specific motivations, needs and frustrations for each mindset archetype and the typical states they are likely to adopt after the interaction with the brand.

 What is great about this gradual approach is that as researchers we are able to develop rapport and a relationship with the participants.
 As they go through the research activities over time they are able to reflect and give us more in-depth responses about their motivations and personal life story.